Paul-Hebert/grid-builder/README.md

 ## Technical Choices

 This was built using React and the Create React App generator.
+It uses SCSS as the CSS preprocessor.

 ## Installation